milesthenerd/AM2R-Multitroid/README.md

 ## Co-op Changes
 String compression scripts are by Homunculus: https://marketplace.yoyogames.com/assets/4560/strict

-m5x7 font by Daniel Linssen: https://managore.itch.io/m5x7

 Special thanks to Lojical/Lojemiru and ShirtyScarab for help with programming and art.

 The source code here has the same requirements as the original repo in order for it to work.
 Only the code and my changes have been included.

-Currently syncs all health, items, metroids, events, and power-ups.
-The Queen fight is synced, the reactor explosion sequence is synced, the transition to the credits at the end is synced, and death is synced.
-(There may be more things synced that I've forgotten about.)
+Currently syncs all health, ammo, items, metroids, events, and power-ups.
+The Queen fight is synced, boss deaths are synced, the reactor explosion sequence is synced, the transition to the credits at the end is synced, and death is synced.

 If players die, progress will be kept for a better user experience.

-Currently, pressing F1 will make an attempt to connect to the server.
-F2 will disconnect from the server.
-F3 will show the current random seed.
-F4 will toggle nametags.

-Put the ip and port of the server you want to connect to into the mod settings.ini.
+There is a Multitroid Settings menu under Options that allows you to change whatever mod settings you need to and connect/disconnect.
+There is no longer a need to manually edit the mod_settings.ini.

 The server can be found here: https://github.com/lassiterm/AM2R-Server

 ## To-do List
+ - The only remaining plan is to add a special game mode :)
- - I've covered most of what I wanted to add, but if you have any suggestions, feel free to @milesthenerd in the AM2R Discord Server.
+ - If you have any suggestions, feel free to @milesthenerd in the AM2R Discord Server.

 ## What is this?
 The source code for the AM2R Community Updates 1.5.x branch, free of copyrighted assets and trademarks.